valocode/bubbly/docs/SPECIFICATION.md

 **Bubbly - Release Readiness in a bubble**

-Bubbly provides a declarative approach for defining metrics associated with *release readiness* to be aggregated and queried to objectively answer the important question: *"Are we ready for a release?"*
+Bubbly provides a declarative approach for defining metrics associated with *release readiness* to be aggregated and queried to objectively answer the important question: *"Are we ready for a release?"*.

+In the case that *"we are not ready"* then Bubbly should provide the data which causes this to be the case and answer the question: *"Why are we not ready for a release?"*

 This specification is more concerned with describing what Bubbly is and how it will be used.
 This specification is not concerned with how Bubbly will be implemented.